 Water is the most essential nutrient for our bodies.
 It helps regulate our body temperature, transport nutrients and waste products, and lubricate our joints.
 Without water, our bodies simply can’t function properly.

-How Nutrition Affects Our Appearance
+How Nutrition Affects Our Body Appearance and Looks

 Now that we understand the basics of nutrition, let’s explore how our dietary choices can impact our appearance.
 There are a few key ways that nutrition affects our physical appearance: